Economical Use of Space

 Square foot gardening is a special method of growing plants in a limited space.
 The name comes from the fact that you use raised beds divided into sections that measure 1 foot by 1 foot (or a bit larger if you so desire).

 Ideally, you need to be able to stand on the side of the beds and easily reach the center of it without any problems.
 Since they are raised beds, tending to your garden will be much easier on your back since you won’t need to bend down as far as if you planted in the traditional manner.

 The joy of this type of gardening in part is the fact that you control what type of soil is placed in the beds.
 If you typically have clay soil at your location that is difficult to work with, the beds completely do away with this issue.
 You add the exact type of soil that you need into your beds.
 Garden soil whether mixed by you are a premixed variety is a fine texture that is easy for the seeds to sprout in or for young roots to spread out as they need for optimum growth.
 I recommend an equal combination of either compost you’ve prepared from you compost pile, or a large bag of organic planting soil, Vermiculite, and Peat Moss shown below.

 Also, each time a plant is ready to harvest or finished blooming, you just plant another type of plant and start the process all over again.
 You place plants with similar needs in the same area too, which minimize the confusion of providing water and nutrients in the appropriate amounts.

 You can use these beds to grow flowers, vegetables, herbs and more.
 These are ideal for even balconies, tabletops, patios or backyards.
-If one bed is not enough to can add as many beds as your space allows.
+If one bed is not enough you can add as many beds as your space allows.